wwiiiii/wwiiiii.github.io/_pages/cv.md

 ---

 ## Machine Learning Engineer, PUBG <sub><sup>South Korea, Nov.
 2018 - Oct.
 2020</sup></sub>
-### Developing Recommendation System for PUBG in-game store
+### Development of Recommendation System for PUBG in-game store
-- Developing Deep learning based module for Personalized item recommendation
-- Built a Matrix Factorization based model for CTR optimization, deployed to production
+- Built a Matrix Factorization / Multi-armed bandit based model for CTR optimization, deployed to production
 - Analyzed the model performance based on user reaction with PySpark
 - Participated development and maintenance of serving system built on AWS ECS